FarmHouse: History

-The name FarmHouse was chosen for the following reasons:Given their agricultural background and rural upbringing, the house in which they resided began to be referred to as the farmer’s house, by other students in a derogatory or demeaning way.
+The name "FarmHouse" was chosen for the following reasons:

+Given their agricultural background and rural upbringing, the house in which they resided began to be referred to as the farmer's house, by other students in a derogatory or demeaning way.
 The men living in the house however felt the name was appropriate as they knew the farm home to be a welcoming place for people to gather, to enjoy each other’s fellowship, to share a meal together, after a hard day’s work.
 This same welcoming environment of a farm home could be offered on a college campus, for studious men majoring in agriculture who possessed a strong work ethic.
-And so the group proudly took on the name FARMHOUSE.A second chapter, founded independently of the Missouri chapter but sharing the same ideals, was founded at the University of Nebraska in 1911.
-After communication between the two groups, a third chapter was founded at the University of Illinois in 1918.
+And so the group proudly took on the name FARMHOUSE.

+A second chapter was founded at the University of Nebraska in 1911, organized by founder Robert F. Howard.
+After communication between the two groups, a third chapter was founded at the University of Illinois in 1914.
 FarmHouse became a national organization in 1921 by approval of each of the active chapters.
 On April 20, 1974, the FarmHouse Club at the University of Alberta in Edmonton, Alberta, Canada, was the first chapter established outside the United States.
 With the establishment of the Alberta chapter, FarmHouse became an international fraternity.

-FarmHouse joined the North American Interfraternity Conference as a junior member in 1944.
+FarmHouse joined the North American Interfraternity Conference in 1944.
 Because of its size at the time, eight chapters, it was not considered eligible for full membership.
 With twelve chapters and three colonies, FarmHouse became a full-fledged member on March 25, 1953.
 FarmHouse dropped out of the NIC from 1971 to 1981, as did many other national and international fraternities.

-In 1974, the Fraternity re-affirmed its alcohol free housing stance by passing the stance in the bylaws at the Conclave of that year. in 1998, the NIC awarded FarmHouse the NIC Laurel Wreath for leading the path in alcohol free housing.
+In 1974, the fraternity re-affirmed its alcohol-free housing stance by passing the stance in the bylaws at the Conclave of that year.
+In 1998, the NIC awarded FarmHouse the NIC Laurel Wreath for leading the path in alcohol-free housing.

-In 1984 Conclave, the Fraternity unanimousely pass a "Proposal for the Establishment of an Agricultural Sorority".
-Three of the women's groups which had been affiliated with FarmHouse (Colorado State University, University of Alberta, and California State Polytechnic University, Pomona) for at least the previous two years indicated that they wanted to be a part of forming the proposed ag-related women's fraternity or sorority.
+At the 1984 conclave, the fraternity unanimously passed a "Proposal for the Establishment of an Agricultural Sorority".
+Three of the women's groups which had been affiliated with FarmHouse for at least the previous two years (Colorado State University, University of Alberta, and California State Polytechnic University, Pomona) indicated that they wanted to be a part of forming the proposed ag-related women's fraternity or sorority.
 In 1985, the first chapter of Ceres was chartered.